rohetoric/Understanding-Github/README.md

 # Understanding-Github
-Created this repository to clear my basics and understand advanced concepts related to github
+Created this repository to clear my basics and understand advanced concepts related to github.
+Time to create and finally understand git and github!
+Cheers to learning!